Updated: August 2024

 As well as interpreting the ratio, I’d suggest you keep a look out for two main things:

-• Any big changes in the ratios from one year to the next.
+- Any big changes in the ratios from one year to the next.
 Or big changes in the ratios compared with competitors.
-This might alert you to the fact that something significant is changing or that something is possibly wrong.
+This might alert you to the fact that something significant is changing for the better or that something is possibly wrong.

-• The trends in the ratios over a period of time.
-So you will be looking for upwards, downwards or consistent trends.
+- The trends in the ratios over a period of time.
+So you will be looking for an upwards, downwards or consistent trend.
 What has happened in the past probably won’t be repeated exactly in the future, but the more you learn about a company’s historical performance the better the investment decisions you will probably make.

 Balance sheet ratios

-Below you’ll see a list of all the balance sheet ratios that SharePad currently calculates.
+Below you’ll see a view of all the main balance sheet ratios that SharePad currently calculates.
 As you can see, there are a lot of them and they are all very useful.
-I am going to use Tesco’s balance sheet for all the ratio calculations.
+If you want to you can calculate your own ratios in Sharepad as well by using any number from a company’s financial statements.

 Liquidity ratios